 An electronic signature is considered valid when the following conditions are met:

-• Student or employee logs into the campus network and secure site using both username and the password, which is authenticated through LDAP
+- Student or employee logs into the campus network and secure site using both the username and the password

 GENERAL STUDENT GRIEVANCE PROCEDURE

-4. The President will consider the Judicial committee’s recommendation and will make a decision within five (5) College working days of receiving the committee’s recommendation.
-The President’s decision will be final.
+- The President will make a decision and notify the student within 5 working days of receipt of the committee’s recommendation.
+The decision of the President is final.

 INTELLECTUAL PROPERTY POLICY